JimPeterman/COP_Analysis/README.md

 The analysis explored relationships across the whole cohort as well as within males and females separately.
 Comparisons of predictive capability were also made between COP and the traditional variable of interest from a maximal cardiopulmonary exercise test (peak VO<sub>2</sub>) by statistically comparing concordance values.

 Descriptive statistics were also performed to summarize baseline characteristics of the participants.
 To test for differences between sexes and mortality status (survivor vs. deceased), independent samples t-tests and Chi-square tests were performed when appropriate.
 In cases when significant statistical results were found, significance symbols were added within the summary table to further facilitate the ease of copy/pasting results into publication-ready tables in Microsoft Word.

+To create a visualization for this study, I created Kaplan-Meier Curves using the survminer package in R. The male and female plots were combined into one figure and can be seen above.